 Continuing Studies Certificate Program students may renew items once.
-Library materials are university property and should be taken seriously.
+Library materials are university property and should be cared for accordingly.

-Students may carry up to $5.00 in overdue fines or fees before borrowing privileges are suspended.
+Students may carry up to $5.00 in fines or fees before borrowing privileges are suspended.

-Circulating books, scores and pictures may be renewed once by University of the Arts Continuing Studies Certificate Program students if no one else has requested them and if you have less than $5.00 in accumulated overdue fines on your record.
+Items may be renewed once by University of the Arts Continuing Studies Certificate Program students if no one else has requested them and if you have less than $5.00 in fines on your record.

 Holds and Recalls

-Holds: If an item is checked out, anyone eligible to borrow may place a hold on it.
-This prevents the patron who has it checked out from renewing it but does not affect the due date.
+Holds: If an item is checked out, a hold can be placed.
+This prevents the patron who has it checked out from renewing, but does not affect the due date.
 When an item with a hold on it is returned, you will receive a notice that the item is ready for you in the respective library.
 You may place a hold on checked-out items yourself through the online catalog or you may ask library staff at the circulation desk to do so for you.
 Holds cannot be placed on items that are not checked out.